-Every MD HQ build comes preloaded with the standard CPT library for ordering laboratory tests and scans/x-rays.
-You can add additional entries, if needed, and/or edit the existing entries to better reflect the laboratory and radiological orders that you want to place.
+Your EHR comes preloaded with the standard CPT library for ordering laboratory tests and scans/ x-rays.
+You can add additional entries (see below) and/or edit the existing entries to better reflect the specific laboratory and radiological orders you need.
 For instance, you might:

 - Add specialty tests that are outside the standard CPT dataset